- Privacy Statement

 - Non-personally identifying information is information that, without the aid of additional information, cannot be directly associated with a specific person.
 Some examples of non-personally identifying information include a person’s internet protocol (IP) address, browser type, and location of other websites viewed before arriving at the website.

-User input: If a website requires users to register, users will usually have to provide personally-identifying information, such their name, address, telephone number, email address, age, and/or credit card number.
+User input: If a website requires users to register, users will usually have to provide personally-identifying information, such as their name, address, telephone number, email address, age, and/or credit card number.
 In addition, a website might ask for other information from the user, such as interests, gender, user name, and other demographic information.

 Derivative data: Most websites collect non-personally identifying information that web browsers make available, including the user’s IP address, operating system, browsing history, and statistical data.

 Web cookies: Web cookies are small text files that are stored on a user’s computer.
 Each time the user submits a query to the website, the user’s web browser sends the text file back to the website, allowing the website to keep track of users, remember important information and customize web pages.

-Web beacons: A web beacon is small file embedded in an email or web page that allows websites to invisibly monitor a user and see if the user has viewed their content.
+Web beacons: A web beacon is a small file embedded in an email or web page that allows websites to invisibly monitor a user and see if the user has viewed their content.